Making the Band: Season 1

 In 1999, Lou Pearlman, the man responsible for the formation of the Backstreet Boys and NSYNC, embarked on a nationwide talent search, cutting auditions in eight cities down to 25 young men, and eventually to eight finalists.
 These eight young men would compete for five spots in Pearlman's newest boy band creation, to be signed to his record label, Transcontinental Records.

 The season chronicled the competition between the men in typical reality-show fashion.
 It featured on screen choreography by Ramon Del Barrio.
 Midway through the first season, three of the eight men (Paul Martin, Mike Miller and Bryan Chan) were eliminated, leaving Ashley Parker Angel, Jacob Underwood, Erik-Michael Estrada (not to be confused with American actor Erik Estrada), Trevor Penick, and Ikaika Kahoano.
 These five were set to become O-Town and the process of producing their first CD began.
 Several episodes later, however, Kahoano left for reasons that weren't exactly clear.
 Kahoano later stated that he "did not respect the other members on a musical or personal level" and described the experience as "wack".
 He later joined Making the Band semi-finalist Mike Miller and Bryan Chan to form the boy-band LMNT.
 Selecting from the original group of 25 semi-finalists, the remaining four members of the band chose Dan Miller to be Kahoano's replacement.
 With the final member of O-Town in place, the remainder of the first season tracked the development and struggles with the new band.

 Seasons 2–3

 The second and third seasons continued to track the development of O-Town as a pop group, following tours, performances, and other seminal events in the band's history.
 Such events included the development of their second CD, O2, their transition to a new record label, Clive Davis' J Records, and an ongoing struggle to "prove themselves" as legitimate artists.

-Making the Band 2
+Making the Band 2: Da Band

 The second iteration of Making the Band started on October 19, 2002, and aired for three seasons, finishing on April 29, 2004.
 It centered around the musical group Da Band and was filmed in various spaces around Manhattan all designed by noted visual artist and designer Ron Norsworthy.